pantheon-systems/documentation/source/content/delete-site.md

 This action is permanent and irreversible.
 Export any needed content, code, or files from the site before starting this operation.

-Before deleting a site, you must downgrade the site plan to Sandbox level.
+**Before you delete a site**: Downgrade the site plan to Sandbox.
 See [Manage Site Plans](/site-plan) for more information.

+**After you delete a site that had a live domain or subdomain**: Update the DNS records so that they don't continue to point to the deleted site.

 </Alert>